-- To continue pursuing its strategy of putting the interests of the client at the heart of all the products and services it develops and at the centre of everything it does.
-The focus here is on a 'digital first' approach with a human touch, and on investing in the seamless integration of the various distribution channels.
-KBC Group is working on the further digitalisation of its banking, insurance and asset management services and exploiting new technologies and data to provide clients with more personalised and proactive solutions.
-Its digital assistant 'Kate', launched in November 2020, is taking this to the next level. - To support these activities, the KBC Bank Group is also fully engaged in introducing end-to-end straight-through processing into all commercial processes, making full use of all technological capabilities such as artificial intelligence. - To expand its service provision through own and other channels.
-The KBC Bank Group collaborates to this end with partners through 'eco-systems' that enable it to offer clients comprehensive solutions.
-It is also integrating a range of selected partners into its own mobile app and making products and services available in the distribution channels of selected third parties. - To exploit the potential in Brussels more efficiently via the separate brand, KBC Brussels, which reflects the capital's specific cosmopolitan character and is designed to better meet the needs of the people living there. - To grow bank-insurance further at CBC in specific market segments and to expand the accessibility in Wallonia. - To work on the ongoing optimisation of its bank-insurance model in Belgium. - To continue pursuing its ambition to become the reference bank for SMEs and mid-cap enterprises in Belgium based on thorough knowledge of the client and its personal approach.

-To express its commitment to Belgian society by leading the way in the sustainability revolution.
+- To put the client at the heart of all the products and services it develops and at the centre of everything it does.
+The focus here is on a 'digital first' approach with a human touch, and investing in the seamless integration of our various distribution channels.
+KBC Group is working on the further digitalisation of the banking, insurance and asset management services and exploiting new technologies and data to provide the clients with more personalised and proactive solutions.
+The digital assistant 'Kate' is taking this to the next level. - To support these activities, KBC Bank Group is also fully engaged in introducing end-to-end straightthrough processing into all commercial processes, making full use of all technological capabilities such as artificial intelligence.
+This is how KBC Bank Group increases its efficiency, which allows it to invest in a strong branch network boasting more expertise and a higher number of Private Banking and Commercial Banking branches (see below). - To expand its service provision via own and other channels by collaborating with partners through 'eco-systems' that enable it to offer clients comprehensive solutions.
+It is also integrating a range of selected partners into its own mobile app and making its products and services available in the distribution channels of selected third parties. - To aim for further growth of bank-insurance at CBC in specific market segments and expansion of its accessibility in Wallonia, again with a strong focus on 'Digital First with a human touch'. - To work tirelessly on the ongoing optimisation of its bank-insurance model in Belgium. - To express its commitment to Belgian society by leading the way in the sustainability revolution.
 The KBC Bank Group is making its banking, insurance and asset management products more sustainable to create financial leverage in achieving global climate targets.
-It aims to be more than a provider of pure bank-insurance services - as a partner in the climate transition, is working with other partners on developing housing, mobility and energy solutions.
+It aims to be more than a provider of pure bank-insurance services as a partner in the climate transition, it is working with other partners on developing housing, mobility and energy solutions.
 It also continues to focus on financial literacy, entrepreneurship and population ageing.